 In recent years, more than 250 students have already taken advantage of the opportunity to get a taste of practical experience at international companies.
 Siemens, Philips, Lufthansa Technik Logistik, Deutsche Telekom, StreetScooter, DMG Mori, SMS Digital, Bosch Thermotechnik, KUKA Robotics and Materialise, for example, have been among the participants in recent years.
 The students were able to develop and present their own solutions for realistic practical problems.
 In recognition of their concepts, the winners will receive attractive prizes for their inventiveness.
 But the participating companies also benefit from having external, interdisciplinary teams work on a problem that is relevant to them.
 The often quoted “look beyond the end of the nose” offers companies the opportunity to tackle problems with fresh ideas.
 The projects of recent years have shown that student solutions sometimes have such great potential that companies want to implement them directly in their business processes.
 Often the students themselves get the chance to do so by completing an internship at the company following the competition or by writing their thesis there and, as a result, being involved in the implementation of their idea themselves – a win-win situation for both parties.

 Would you like to play an active part in our competition and have interdisciplinary teams of creative young students work on a use case you provided?
-Let yourself be inspired by the case competitions of the last few years and contact us for more Information – Maximilian Schacht is happy to help.
+Let yourself be inspired by the case competitions of the last few years and contact us for more information!

 In addition to participating in the competition, students at RWTH Aachen University have the opportunity to register for the Service Design & Engineering lecture and receive credit points for their work: The development of new service offerings, especially those related to business development, is becoming increasingly important for companies in all industrial sectors.
 The lecture Service Design & Engineering therefore aims to give participants a comprehensive picture of available methods and skills that can support the development of new services.
 The lecture is based on various case studies, which are worked on in smaller teams.
 The lecture teaches participants different methods and strategies and gives students the chance to show what they have learned – the ideal preparation for a successful participation in the Case Competition.
 The lecture takes place in both winter and summer semesters and is held in English.
 Erasmus and exchange students are cordially invited to participate.